Umair34172/DEP-2/README.md

 # DEP-2
-Develop a multithreaded chat application where multiple clients can connect to a server and exchange messages in real-time. by using java and GUI swing.
+Develop a multithreaded chat application where multiple clients can connect to a server and exchange messages in real-time by using java and GUI swing.